 You can also better deduce why she is screaming her head off.
 Maybe she’s dropped something, her headband is covering her eyes, or the pacifier has fallen out of her mouth.

-And when the screaming stops?
+And when the screaming in the car seat stops?
 You can tell whether she has fallen asleep or something is wrong and you need to pull over.

 16. Car Seat